-The University of Florida will craft a memo based on the input received, that will be presented to the City Commission for further discussion and action at a future Commission meeting, (date to be determined).
+A series of public outreach meetings will take place throughout the process.
+Future meeting dates and locations will be posted on this webpage.
 During the process we will continue to take public comments to incorporate into the code based on Commission direction.

 Why are we doing this?

 Amendments to the code will create new approaches to guide the development process.
 These codes are intended to enhance the condition of the City’s natural and built environments, promote economic opportunity, and help us achieve a more sustainable future.

 There was a significant update to the City’s Comprehensive Plan in 2016.
 It is important that the Development Code reflect the goals and policies of the Comprehensive Plan and be implemented with the resources available.
 The new Development Code must be user-friendly, provide consistent guidance, and ensure quality development.
 North Port anticipates that many existing provisions will be retained but is interested in examining performance-based and other innovative zoning and development provisions within the code when appropriate.

 Specific objectives of the ULDC Update to be addressed include: